TwelveIterationMods/docs/src/pages/privacy.md

 frequently accessed documentation.
 This includes, for example, your browser and operating system versions, which pages you visited and how long they took to load, and which website referred you to us.

-For analytics and geolocation purposes, we only store the first two bytes of your IP address.
-This is enough to determine the country of origin of your IP address, but not enough to identify you personally.

-Our website analytics does not utilize cookies.
-Our website analytics respects the Do Not Track setting in your browser.
-If you have Do Not Track enabled, we will not collect any information about your browsing activity.
+We use Cloudflare Analytics to collect information about how visitors interact with our website.
+This includes data such as IP addresses, browser types, pages visited, and timestamps.
+This information is used to analyze and improve the performance of our website, understand user behavior, and enhance user experience.
+The data collected by Cloudflare Analytics is stored and processed in accordance with Cloudflare's Privacy Policy.

 ## Data Hosting

-We operate in Germany but host servers in France.
-Data collected on our Site is stored and processed on these servers.
+We operate in Germany, but our website is hosted using Cloudflare Pages, a platform provided by Cloudflare, Inc. ("Cloudflare").
+Cloudflare stores and processes data on our behalf.
+They implement robust security measures to protect your data.
+For more details on how Cloudflare handles data, please refer to their [Privacy Policy](https://www.cloudflare.com/privacypolicy/).

 ## Your rights with respect to your information

-Under the General Data Protection Regulation (GDPR), if you are a resident of the European Economic Area (EEA), you have certain rights in relation to your Personal Information:
+Under the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR), if you are a resident of the European Economic Area (EEA) or California, you have certain rights in relation to your Personal Information:

+### Rights under the GDPR (EEA Residents)

 - The right to access: You have the right to request access to your Personal Information that we hold.
 - The right to rectification: You have the right to request the correction of any inaccurate Personal Information that we hold about you.